EricZinda/Perplexity/docs/devvocab/devvocabContextInHelpers.md

             ...
 ~~~

-To do this we'll have to start passing the variable name to helper methods so that they can return proper errors, like this:
+To do this, we'll have to start passing the variable name to helper methods so that they can return proper errors, like this:

 ~~~
 @Predication(vocabulary, names=["_in_p_loc"])